-- Enhancing accessibility through the identification of movement = networks and path development, including linking with the proposed shared path network along Curran Street, and proving a north-south link through the Precinct and over the railway line. - Encouraging the use of alternative transport modes by users of the Precinct through the provision of bicycle storage facilities, removal of cyclist ban on the overpass and construction of path networks throughout the Precinct. - Creation of an intermodal transport interchange through the location of the bus interchange adjoining the new station building which has the potential to improve public transport usage. - Improving pedestrian and user safety through the separation of • transport modes and uses - buses and cars will no longer share the same entrance or parking areas. - Overall quality improvements to the area through the opening up of the station area and creation of pedestrian plazas and public realms to the north and south. - increasing housing diversity and density within the Precinct in close proximity to public transport facilities, enabling more affordable and appropriate housing options for Traralgon's changing demographic. - Protection of heritage structures including the Station Building, = Engine Shed and Turntable, VRI Hall and Drill Hall through adaptive reuse and restoration for commercial and community purposes. - Providing planning certainty for development of the Precinct and opportunities to ensure the highest and best use of the site in an orderly manner. - Providing passive surveillance opportunities increasing the safety and amenity of the Precinct. - Enhancing interfacing between the Precinct and surrounding uses Ξ. including open spaces and residential areas. - Improving connectivity with the CAD to the north and with the residential area to the south.
+- Enhancing accessibility through the identification of movement networks and path development, including linking with the proposed shared path network along Curran Street, and proving a north-south link through the Precinct and over the railway line. - Encouraging the use of alternative transport modes by users of the Precinct through the provision of bicycle storage facilities, removal of cyclist ban on the overpass and construction of path networks throughout the Precinct. - Creation of an intermodal transport interchange through the location of the bus interchange adjoining the new station building which has the potential to improve public transport usage. - Improving pedestrian and user safety through the separation of transport modes and uses - buses and cars will no longer share the same entrance or parking areas. - Overall quality improvements to the area through the opening up of the station area and creation of pedestrian plazas and public realms to the north and south. - increasing housing diversity and density within the Precinct in close proximity to public transport facilities, enabling more affordable and appropriate housing options for Traralgon's changing demographic. - Protection of heritage structures including the Station Building, Engine Shed and Turntable, VRI Hall and Drill Hall through adaptive reuse and restoration for commercial and community purposes. - Providing planning certainty for development of the Precinct and opportunities to ensure the highest and best use of the site in an orderly manner. - Providing passive surveillance opportunities increasing the safety and amenity of the Precinct. - Enhancing interfacing between the Precinct and surrounding uses including open spaces and residential areas. - Improving connectivity with the CAD to the north and with the residential area to the south.

-- and enhances the perception of safety. - Improving DDA compliance and accessibility.
+- Creating a more inviting and innovative Precinct that attracts people and enhances the perception of safety. - Improving DDA compliance and accessibility. - Integrating education uses into the Precinct and activity centre.